Draftify/dnd/README.md

 📊 New column order: (3) ['202', '101', '303']

 ### Task Movement:
-🚀 Task moved from column '101' to column '202'
+🚀 Task moved from column '101' to column '202'.
+Moved item is at position 0 in the group.

 ## Contribution